Alx-AI/ByteSizeArxiv_Archive/README.md

-For use downloading, preprocessing, and ideally summarizing arxiv articles as they are posted.
+For use downloading, preprocessing, and summarizing arxiv articles as they are posted.
+This was an attempt to recreate abstracts via summarization of full articles.
+BSA is now focused on summarizing already written Abstracts using TF-IDF.
+This is COMPLETE!
+See 'makeCompressedAbstracts.py'

 Model compatability checklist: